Unicorn: Reasoning about Configurable System Performance through the lens of Causality

 \section{Introduction}

-Modern computer systems, such as data analytics pipelines, are typically composed of multiple components, each component has many configuration options, and they can be individually deployed or collocated on hardware platforms.
-The configuration space of highly configurable systems is combinatorially large, with 100s if not 1000s of software and hardware configuration options that interact non-trivially with one another~\cite{wang2018understanding,halin2019test,JC:MASCOTS16,velez2022study}.
-Developers of individual components typically have a very local, and thus limited, understanding regarding the performance behavior of systems composing the components.
-Developers and users of the final system are often overwhelmed with the complexity of composing and configuring components, and thus, configuring these systems to achieve specific performance goals is challenging and error-prone.
+Modern computer systems, such as data analytics pipelines, are typically composed of multiple components, where each component has a plethora of configuration options that can be deployed individually or in conjunction with other components on different hardware platforms.
+The configuration space of such highly configurable systems is combinatorially large, with 100s if not 1000s of software and hardware configuration options that interact non-trivially with one another~\cite{wang2018understanding,halin2019test,JC:MASCOTS16,velez2022study}.
+Individual component developers typically have a relatively localized, and thus limited, understanding of the performance behavior of the systems that comprise the components.
+Therefore, developers and end-users of the final system are often overwhelmed with the complexity of composing and configuring components, making it challenging and error-prone to configure these systems to reach desired performance goals.